Barack Obama endorses Kamala Harris for US president

 What issues do Trump and Harris want to fight the election on?

-“I am proud of you.
-This is going to be historic,” said former first lady Michelle Obama.
+“I can’t have this phone call without saying to my girl, Kamala, I am proud of you,” former first lady Michelle Obama said.
+“This is going to be historic.”

-Obama was yet to announce his support for Harris after US President Joe Biden decided to withdraw from the race.
+The Obamas had yet to announce their support for Harris after US President Joe Biden decided on Sunday to withdraw from the race.

-“We told her we think she’ll make a fantastic President of the United States, and that she has our full support,” Obama posted on X on Friday of the call with Harris earlier in the week.
+“We told her we think she’ll make a fantastic President of the United States, and that she has our full support,” Barack Obama posted on X on Friday about the call with Harris earlier in the week.

 “At this critical moment for our country, we’re going to do everything we can to make sure she wins in November.”